 Founded in 1979 as Just BJ, modeling and etiquette course for children ages 5 – 18 which was established with JC Penney stores of Georgia.
 The program became Model Majesty in 2000 reflecting the change in growth of Camy and BJ Arnett with the idea to better serve children and their parents in the fashion and film community.

-Professor Mrs. BJ Arnett is a proud Associate Professor of Fashion Merchandising at Clark Atlanta University.
+Professor Mrs. BJ Arnett is a proud Department Chair of Fashion Merchandising at Clark Atlanta University.

 With over 40 years in the film/fashion/entertainment/education arena, let her help you build a platform that takes your business or brand to the next level.

 PROMOTIONAL PLANNING STRATEGIES

 PRINCIPLES OF FASHION INDUSTRY